-17.13.1.1 File Inclusion
+15.13.1.1 File Inclusion

-To write sample application user has to include following header files in the application:
+To write sample application user has to include following header files in the application.
+(Some of these header files are generated by xdc tool from respective .xdc file)

-1. ti/pspiom/vpif/Fvid.h
+1. drivers/vpif/include/Fvid.h

-This file contains FVID layer macros and structures.
-These macros are wrapper macros specifically for Video above GIO Layer.
+This file contains FVID layer macros, structures and the inline static functions.
+These inline static functions are wrapper specifically for Video above Stream Layer.

-2. ti/pspiom/vpif/Vpif.h
+2. drivers/vpif/include/Vpif.h

+This file will be generated by the XDC tool using Vpif.xdc file.
 This file contains VPIF parameters which are passed to driver at the time of VPIF driver registration with BIOS.
 This file also contains configuration structures and defines for capture/display channel configuration.

-3. ti/pspiom/vpif/Edc.h
+3. drivers/vpif/include/Edc.h